ClearBlade/native-libraries/async.md

  * @param {string} collectionName: Collection name of the data you are trying to sync
  * @param {Object} data: The actual item or items created/updated/deleted
  * @param {string} destination: Can be CustomSync.Platform if on the edge or CustomSync.AllEdges or an individual edge name if on the platform
- * @param {string} [interval=now]: Optional but can be CustomSync.Now or be actual interval string values like 60s, 10m, 1h, and 5d.
+ * @param {string} [interval=now]: Optional but can be CustomSync.Now or be actual interval string values like “60s”, “10m”, “1h”, “5d”.
 Only seconds, minutes, hours, and days are supported.
 If the interval is not specified, CustomSync.Now is the default.
  * @returns {Promise<>}
  */
 CustomSync.sync(collectionName, data, destination, interval)